rajat-008/flack50/README.md

 ## Dev Stack

 The backend of the app is built in Flask.
-SocketIO is made use of to perform real-time communication betwee client and server.
+SocketIO is made use of to perform real-time communication between client and server.

 ## Instructions to run the app